aburgasser/splat/docs/index.rst

 SPLAT is a python-based spectral access and analysis package designed to interface
-with the `SpeX Prism Library`_ (`SPL`_), an online repository of over 2000 low-resolution, near-infrared spectra of low-temperature stars and brown dwarfs.
+with the `SpeX Prism Library`_ (`SPL`_), an online repository of over 3000 low-resolution, near-infrared spectra of low-temperature stars and brown dwarfs.
 It is built on common python packages such as `astropy <http://www.astropy.org/>`_, `emcee <http://dan.iel.fm/emcee/current/>`_, `matplotlib <http://matplotlib.org/>`_, `numpy <http://www.numpy.org/>`_, `pandas <http://pandas.pydata.org/>`_, `scipy <https://www.scipy.org/>`_, and others.

 SPLAT tools allow you to:
     * search the SPL for spectral data and source information;
-    * access the publically-available (published) spectra contained in it;
+    * access the publically-available spectra contained in it;
     * compare your own near-infrared spectrum to these data;
     * make use of published empirical trends in absolute magnitudes, luminosity, effective temperatures, and others;
     * perform basic spectral analyses such as spectral classification, gravity classification, index measurement, spectrophotometry, reddening, blended light analysis, and basic math operations;
     * access atmosphere models and perform fits to spectral data;
-    * transform observable to physical parameters using evolutionary models;
+    * transform observables to physical parameters using evolutionary models;
     * simulate very low mass star and brown dwarf populations; and
     * plot, tabulate and publish your results.

-**Note that many of these features are currently under development.**
+**Note that many of these features continue to be in development.**

 Installation and Dependencies
 -----------------------------

-SPLAT is best forked from the github site `https://github.com/aburgasser/splat <https://github.com/aburgasser/splat>`_. which is updated on a regular basis.
-You may also try to install splat using `pip`_, but this is not yet fully supported.
+SPLAT should be cloned from the github site `https://github.com/aburgasser/splat <https://github.com/aburgasser/splat>`_. which is updated on a regular basis.
+**Warning** at this time please do not try to install splat using `pip`_, as this is an outdated version that is no longer supported.

-Once you've downloaded the code and data, you will need to copy the file ``.splat_access`` into your home directory (this is your access key) and add the SPLAT top-level directory to the environment variables ``SPLAT_PATH``, ``PYTHONPATH`` or your system ``PATH``.
+Once you've downloaded the code and data, you will need to add the SPLAT top-level directory to the environment variables ``SPLAT_PATH`` and ``PYTHONPATH`` (and optionally to your system ``PATH``).
 More detailed instructions are on the `installation <installation.html>`_ page.

 SPLAT has core dependencies on the following packages:
     * `astropy <http://www.astropy.org/>`_